Contargo/pdf-builder/guides/create-a-simple-pdf-document/README.md

 ==============================

-In this guide we will show you, step-by-step, how to create a PDF-document, using the PDF-Builder, from a document-template, with some text-fields that are replaced with information from the application.
+In this guide we will show you, step-by-step, how to create a PDF-document, using the PDF-Builder, from a document-template, with a text placeholder that is replaced by the application.

 ## What you'll build

-The project output is a beautiful PDF-document.
+A very simple simple Java application that generates a beautiful PDF-document from the command-line.

 ## What you'll need

-* Adobe Illustrator (!)
 * JDK 8 or later
 * Maven 3
+* Adobe Illustrator (see below)

-> NOTE: At the moment of writing, the author knows of no other application that
+> NOTE: At the time of writing, the author knows of no other application that
-        provides the level of control for template authoring.
+        provides the level of control for template authoring that is required.
         More on this later.

 ## Create a Maven project

-Start by creating a new Maven project by creating a `pom.xml` file with the PDF-Builder dependency:
+Start by creating a new Maven project by creating the following basic `pom.xml` file, with the PDF-Builder dependency included.

     <?xml version="1.0" encoding="UTF-8"?>
     <project>
         <modelVersion>4.0.0</modelVersion>

         <groupId>net.contargo.pdf</groupId>
         <artifactId>simple</artifactId>
         <version>0.0.1-SNAPSHOT</version>

         <dependencies>
             <dependency>
                 <groupId>net.contargo.print</groupId>